spirali/spirali.github.io/content/blog/nelsie/index.md

 </p>

-This code creates three pages with different background color for each step.
+This code creates three pages with a different background color for each step.
 We set only differences between each step, the things that should remain the same in each step is set just once.
 For example if we would like to change size of the box in different steps, we can again use `InSteps` instead of a constant value.

 ## Final words

-Nelsie supports other features related to control revealing of slides, but the purpose of this blog is not to be a user guide for Nelsie, which is available [here](https://spirali.github.io/nelsie/).
-My point was to show that a having good control over showing elements of slides can tell a better story even in technical presentations, and that Nelsie is designed to lower the barrier to creating such presentations.
+Nelsie supports other features related to controlling slide revealing, but the purpose of this blog is not to be a user guide for Nelsie, which is available [here](https://spirali.github.io/nelsie/).
+My point was to show that having a good control over showing elements of slides can tell a better story even in technical presentations, and that Nelsie is designed to lower the barrier to creating such presentations.